darunbjork/my-portfolio-os/docs/Day 3 Summary-journal.md

 📈 What I Want to Improve Tomorrow
 I plan to implement middleware for protecting routes using JWT, build the /api/v1/auth/me endpoint, create a custom validation error class, and start writing unit tests for our controllers.

+---

+- darunbjork@MacBookAir my-portfolio-os % git status
+  On branch main
+  Your branch and 'origin/main' have diverged, and have 2 and 1 different commits each, respectively.
+  (use "git pull" if you want to integrate the remote branch with yours)

+nothing to commit, working tree clean darunbjork@MacBookAir my-portfolio-os

+- my git status indicates that local main branch has diverged from the origin/main branch.
+This means:

+- You have 2 commits on your local main branch that are not yet on origin/main.
+- origin/main has 1 commit that is not yet on your local main branch.

+---

+- Here's the procedure I followed to resolve the Git branch divergence:

+  1. Diagnose Divergence:

+      - I used git status to identify that your local main branch and origin/main had diverged, meaning both had unique commits not present on the other.
+The output indicated "Your branch and 'origin/main' have diverged".

+  2. Attempt Initial Pull (and identify need for strategy):

+      - My first attempt was a simple git pull.
+      - This failed because your Git configuration didn't have a default strategy for reconciling divergent branches, prompting a message like "fatal: Need to specify how to reconcile divergent branches."

+  3. Choose and Execute Rebase Strategy:

+      - To create a clean, linear history, I chose the rebase strategy.
+This method fetches remote changes and then reapplies your local commits on top of them.
+      - I executed the command: git pull --rebase
+      - Outcome: This successfully integrated the remote commit and re-applied your local commits.
+Your git status then showed "Your branch is ahead of 'origin/main' by 1 commit."
+        (or similar, indicating your local branch was now ahead).

+  4. Push Rebased Changes:

+      - Since your local branch was now ahead of origin/main after the rebase, the next step was to push these changes to the remote repository.
+      - I executed the command: git push
+      - Outcome: This successfully updated origin/main with the rebased history.

+  5. Final Verification:
+      - I ran git status one last time to confirm that your local main branch was "up to date with 'origin/main'", indicating the divergence was fully resolved.

+  This process ensures that your local and remote branches are synchronized with a clean, linear commit history.